xiangp126/Let-Tmux/GIT_PROXY_ISSUE.md

      ---------------------------------------------------------------->
 VIRL                                                                    Laptop
      -----------------------------------------------------------------
-now I want to login laptop through this socks5 proxy setup by step1 on VIRL.
+now I want to login laptop through this socks5 proxy setup in step1 from VIRL.

 > hostname
 virl